mialyshev/graduation_works/README.md

     * -e,--end <arg>                 Ticket end number. (_Default = 100000_)
     * -m,--mode <arg>                Program mode. (_Default = 0_):
         * mode "report" - out all information to screen or html page
-        * mode "autoassignee" - no screen output.
-"Autoassignee mode."
-The mode when the program itself assigns assignee to the desired ticket
+        * mode "autoassignee" - "Autoassignee mode."
+The mode when the program itself assigns assignee to the desired ticket and out report
-        * mode "htmlreport" - out to html page.
+        * mode "buttonreport" - out to html page.
 The "Assignee" button appears with each ticket that makes an assignee